s4kenn/Random-Story-Generator/README.md

 # random-story-generator
- In this project i haver created a random story generator in python using random module, list, conditional statements and loops
+ In this project i have created a random story generator in python using random module, list, conditional statements and loops

 Name: Aditya Singh